 Of course, there are situations where this may not apply, such as if you are looking to obtain a Golden Visa and need to purchase a property as your investment.

-6. Being unprepared financially
+6. Being unprepared financially for moving to Spain

 The cost of living and salary in Spain is different to what you may be used to in the UK.
 Many Brits make the mistake of assuming that the cost of living in Spain is far lower, which isn’t always the case.
-You also need to take into account that generally, the average salary in Spain is lower than what you may be used to.
+You also need to take into account that, generally, the average salary in Spain is lower than what you may be used to.

-You will also need to ensure that you open a Spanish bank account as soon as possible.
-You will need this to pay your utility bills and to make other local payments.
+You will also need to ensure you open a Spanish bank account as soon as possible.
+You will need this to pay your utility bills and make other local payments.
 You will also find that it will soon become expensive to use ATMs to draw cash from your English bank account.

 7. Misjudging the cultural shock